abhishekdwaghmare2000/Order-Summary-Component/README.md

 ### What I learned

 - In this project, I learned how to create a card and in this I faced difficulty in positioning elements and resolved it and learned about it.
-- still facing problem, in responsive desigening in mobile responsiveness.
 - I learned how to make image all over the page by covering.